-If you are looking for the answer to these questions, you have come to the right place!
+If you are looking for the answer to these questions, look no further!

 Homeowners usually take immense pride in having a beautiful lawn.
-However, it requires active maintenance and care to keep it looking its best.
+However, it requires active maintenance and care to keep the lawn looking its best.
 Regularly removing thatch and debris is essential to lawn care because thatch acts as a sponge and prevents water and nutrients from reaching the soil.

 What’s In This Article